torsava/python-rpm-porting/applications.rst

 Modifications
 -------------

-First it's recommended to update the software to the newest upstream version, or if not, increase the release number.
+First it's recommended to update the software to the newest upstream version.
+If it already is at the latest version, increase the release number.

 BuildRequires and Requires
 ^^^^^^^^^^^^^^^^^^^^^^^^^^